 Why Do We Face Tooth Sensitivity?

-Tooth sensitivity is an uncomfortable side effect of dental cleaning.
+Tooth sensitivity is an uncomfortable side effect of bleaching.
 It happens when the underlying layer of our teeth, known as dentin, is exposed.
 This can happen through erosion or gum recession.

 - This layer of your teeth contains thousands of tiny tubules leading to the tooth’s pulp.